 Bundle up!
 This winter comes with a frosty bite.

 Pervasive Aedes mosquitoes can lay eggs that "hibernate" months after being laid.
-All they require is stagnant water to hatch and thrive in the winter!
+All they require is stagnant water to hatch and thrive all year long!

 Stagnant water 💧 + Mosquito eggs 🥚 = Mosquitoes 🦟 Even in the winter! 🌧